 Sankofa is an Akan term that literally means, “to go back and get it.”
 One of the Adinkra symbols for Sankofa (seen on the left) depicts a mythical bird flying forward with its head turned backward.
 The egg in its mouth represents the “gems” or knowledge of the past upon which wisdom is based; it also signifies the generation to come that would benefit from that wisdom.
 This symbol often is associated with the proverb, “Se wo were fi na wosankofa a yenkyi,” which translates to, “It is not wrong to go back for that which you have forgotten.”
 The Akan believe that the past illuminates the present and that the search for knowledge is a life-long process. (san = “to return”) + (ko = “to go”) + (fa = “to look, to seek and take”)

 My logo depicts a Sankofa bird with a heart (love) in it’s mouth in place of the egg.
 The meaning intended is the same, paying homage to my past, my heritage, my ancestors and from whence I came.
-Never forgetting the importance of the food of my past, bringing it into the present in the hopes of making positive progress through the sharing and learning of where it came from and why.
-Sometimes there may be a healthy way to fix a dish that tastes just as delicious as the original – share it here!
+Never forgetting the importance of the people or the food of my past, bringing it into the present in the hopes of making positive progress through the sharing and learning of where it came from and why.
+Sometimes there may be a healthier way to fix a dish that tastes just as delicious as the original – share it here!
 Sometimes you might want to fix a “just like your moms” dish of mac & cheese or whatever your “special memory” foods are!
 Even if it’s once in a while or only on special occasions, don’t forget to cook, share and remember your roots.
 No judgement, just delicious food and precious memories.
 Pass it on, “go back and get it” and share the love that it represents.

 - The Spirituals Project at the University of Denver.
 “African Tradition, Proverbs, and Sankofa”